amandabee/workshops/2018/advanced_media_institute/charts.md

 Convicted Criminals	25786	30473	18.2%
 At-Large Arrests	8381	12786	52.6%
 ```

+*note:* If copy and paste aren't working for some reason, you can also grab the [data in a CSV](ice_arrests.csv).
+Right click to grab the URL for the data, or download it and upload it to Datawrapper.

 Spend some time in Datawrapper experimenting with how you want to display this data.

 Here's my version of those same numbers: